 [LETTERS] Chairman Jason Shepherd has submitted the following Letter to the Editor of the Marietta Daily Journal:

-Regarding your Feb 28 article, “Cobb schools to curb student protests”, I was surprised to see the Superintendent of Marietta City Schools, Dr. Grant Rivera, give a hall pass the students who plan a walk-out and protest against the 2nd Amendment on March 14.
+Regarding your Feb 28 article, “Cobb schools to curb student protests”, I was surprised to see the Superintendent of Marietta City Schools, Dr. Grant Rivera, give a hall pass to the students who plan a walk-out and protest against the 2nd Amendment on March 14.
 As he has set a precedent, I assume that he also plans to give the same right to students who want to stage a walk-out in support of the 2nd Amendment.
 Or next month, maybe a walk-out in remembrance of the millions of unborn children who have died in our nation’s abortion facilities.
 I suppose then the pro-abortion students will get their chance.
 As enterprising as high school students are, I’m sure they can find a way to have a walk-out nearly daily.
 After all, now that Dr. Rivera has set the precedent and opened the door to school-system sanctioned protest on controversial issues, how can he deny any group the same right without running the risk of Marietta City Schools ending up in court on Section 1983 violations of the Civil Rights Act for denying Equal Protection and the students’ right to freedom of speech?

 Chairman, Cobb County Republican Party